Skip to main content

 • Action required (in the case of manual pull request approval).

-Installing Bitrise Checks
+Installing the Bitrise GitHub app for GitHub Checks

 To use Bitrise Checks as a GitHub.com user, you need to install it as a GitHub app.